You are currently viewing the Australia version of the site.

 Savings are calculated on the comparable purchase of single issues over an annualised subscription period and can vary from advertised amounts.
 Calculations are for illustration purposes only.
 Digital subscriptions include the latest issue and all regular issues released during your subscription unless otherwise stated.
 Your chosen term will automatically renew unless cancelled in the My Account area upto 24 hours before the end of the current subscription.

-In issue 410 of Woodturning magazine we have lots for you to enjoy, beginning with our Guest Editor, Mark Palma, who welcomes you to the issue; looks into some woodturning myths; and makes some wire and epoxy ferrules for turned handles.
+In issue 416 of Woodturning magazine we have lots for you to enjoy, beginning with our Guest Editor, Les Symonds, who welcomes you to the issue; and looks at designs and methods for making small lamps.

 We also have a sneak peek at our next issue, updates from the turning community and news from the Worshipful Company of Turners.